im-pro-at/lithpulser/README.md

 Type: "source redpitaya.tcl"

-Then the project opens and just click write bitstream.
+Then the project opens and just click "write bitstream".

-When the build is finished copy "system_wrapper.bin" to the redpidaya and name it "fpga.bin"
+When the build is finished copy "system_wrapper.bin" to the Redpidaya and name it "fpga.bin"

 ## FPGA Memory Interface

-The following memory allocation is used for the memory mapped interface between Linux operating system and the FPGA design:
+The following memory allocation is used for the memory mapped interface between the Linux operating system and the FPGA design:

 You can use the command "monitor" from redpidaya https://github.com/RedPitaya/RedPitaya/tree/master/Test/monitor